udayakumar-s/ej2-angular-docs/ej2-angular/menu/how-to/create-mnemonic-ui-in-menuitem.md

 ---
 layout: post
 title: Create mnemonic ui in menuitem in Angular Menu component | Syncfusion
-description: Learn here all about Create mnemonic ui in menuitem in Syncfusion ##Platform_Name## Menu component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Create mnemonic ui in menuitem in Syncfusion Angular Menu component of Syncfusion Essential JS 2 and more.
 platform: ej2-angular
 control: Create mnemonic ui in menuitem
-publishingplatform: ##Platform_Name##
 documentation: ug
+domainurl: ##DomainURL##
 ---

 # Create mnemonic ui in menuitem in Angular Menu component